-While I was still a student of architecture, I got the task to explore one of the oldest neighborhoods in Split.
-It is Radunica, a small neighborhood that won me with the charm of small and narrow streets.
+While I was still a student of architecture, I got the task to explore one of the oldest neighbourhoods in Split.
+My task to explore Radunica.
+It is a small neighbourhood that won me with the charm of small and narrow streets.
 In this article, you will learn the history of this part of the city as well as the problems today.
 Simply, the most important information.

-When the Diocletian’s palace became small for its inhabitants, several neighborhoods were founded around it – Dobri, Manuš, Veli Varoš, and Lučac.
-For the first time, the neighborhood Lučac is mentioned during the 13th century.
+When the Diocletian’s palace became small for its inhabitants, several neighbourhoods were founded around it.
+Some of them are Dobri, Manuš, Veli Varoš, and Lučac.
+For the first time, the neighbourhood Lučac is mentioned during the 13th century.
 Situated on the east side between Diocletian’s Palace and Gripe fortress.
 The main connection consists of two long streets, one of them is Radunica.
-Although Radunica is the name of the street, the whole area today is called the same.
+Do you know that Radunica is not just a street name?
+That’s the name for the whole neighbourhood.

 The main street of Radunica is connected by numerous short and narrow streets.
-The names of these streets are also very interesting because they got the original families that lived there – Kuzmanić, Trumbić, Ružić, Duplančić, Petrić, Bubalo, Prvan, Dvornik, Čulić, etc. The neighborhood makes a very dense arrangement of stone houses, which are large without any stylistic features.
-The history of this neighborhood is also very interesting during the Second World War when the city was destroyed during Allied bombing from the air.
+The names of these streets are also very interesting because they got the original families that lived there – Kuzmanić, Trumbić, Ružić, Duplančić, Petrić, Bubalo, Prvan, Dvornik, Čulić, etc. The neighbourhood makes a very dense arrangement of stone houses, which are large without any stylistic features.
+The history of this neighbourhood is also very interesting.
+Actually, during the Second World War, some parts of the city were destroyed during Allied bombing from the air.

-However, this neighborhood every year comes alive in the last week of June (for St. Peter).
+However, this neighbourhood every year comes alive in the last week of June (for St. Peter).
 The reason is the return to the past during the festival called Dani Radunice.
 It is a traditional festival that lasts more than two decades.
 On that day the street becomes like in old times when it was a place of socializing with a raffle, sports matches, and music.
 Incidentally, this is also the biggest event during the year in this part of Split.